NeuroML/Documentation/source/Userdocs/Software/SupportingTools.md

 Apart from the core NeuroML tools ({ref}`pyNeuroML <pyNeuroML>`, {ref}`jNeuroML <jNeuroML>`, etc.) there are many other applications, libraries and databases which support NeuroML 2 and LEMS.
+These tools take a {ref}`number of different approaches <userdocs:neuroml_support_approaches>` to adding NeuroML support.

 (userdocs:supporting:apps)=
 ## Applications with NeuroML support